FLIT 150: Reading List

 -Herodotus, The Histories (Gochberg, pp. 131-148)

 MIDTERM EXAM.
-The essay questions will be sent out.
+The essay questions will be sent out by email one week before the exam date.

 CATO.
 War With Carthage